grafana/metrictank/README.md

 ## introduction
-*Metrictank is a multi-tenant, gorilla-inspired, cassandra-backed timeries database*
+*Metrictank is a cassandra-backed, metrics2.0 based, multi-tenant timeries database for Graphite and friends*

 metrictank is a timeseries database, inspired by the [Facebook gorilla paper](http://www.vldb.org/pvldb/vol8/p1816-teller.pdf).
-Most notably, it employs the float64 compression mechanism described in the paper to dramatically lower storage overhead, as well as data chunking to lower the load on cassandra.
+Most notably, it employs the compression mechanism described in the paper to dramatically lower storage overhead, as well as data chunking to lower the load on cassandra.
 Graphite users are first-class citizens.

 ## status